 I personally think the hardest part of either method is figuring out the measurements, but once that’s solidified it’s a somewhat long and easy process, long because there are several layers to cut, but easy once it’s set.
 If you have any questions please don’t hesitate to ask.
 I would hate for you to cut through several stencil blanks with bad results and for this to be a frustrating process.
 You can add a comment below and I’ll try to respond as quickly as possible to any questions or issues.

 Please, please let me know if this is helpful and what, if any, parts need to be clarified.
 I want this to be a helpful tutorial! 🙂

-Thanks for sharing this tutorial on How to Make Extra Large Oversized Stencils in Cricut Design Space Meeting and Overlapping Methods !!
+Pin it!
+How to Make Extra Large Oversized Stencils in Cricut Design Space Meeting and Overlapping Methods !!